These blue bedroom ideas will help turn any sleep space into a tranquil retreat.

 ‘Blue is a colour that gives a feeling of openness and a sense of space, creating a calming and restful backdrop for any room,’ says Judy Smith, Color Consultant at Crown.
 ‘Due to its connection with nature and its relaxing qualities, it’s incredibly popular in bedrooms.’

-A color associated with cloudless skies and rippling seas, blue has been proven to induce feelings of calm and soothe stress, making it ideal for a pre-slumber environment.
+For bedroom ideas associated with cloudless skies and rippling seas, the color blue is a go-to.
+Blue has been proven to induce feelings of calm and soothe stress, making it ideal for a pre-slumber environment.

 Blue bedroom ideas

-From dark inky blue boltholes to periwinkle havens, read on to discover the blue bedroom ideas of your dreams.
+From dark inky blue boltholes to periwinkle havens, discover the blue bedroom color ideas of your dreams.

 1. White and blue always works, but add depth with tones

-An eternal favorite in the bedroom, you’re unlikely to fail with a white and blue color scheme.
+An eternal favorite in the bedroom, you’re unlikely to fail with a blue and white bedroom color scheme.
 Fresh but calming, the combination works with any blue – but if you want to add interest to this classic pairing, bring in more than one.

-Using many tones of the same blue will add depth to your room.
+Using many tones of the same color will add depth to a blue bedroom.
 Here, a dark blue four poster bed is paired with soft furnishings in a purer tone of the same hue, while a densely patterned wallpaper gives an illusion of a lighter tint.

 2. Go big with navy blue